Operational Water Consumption

 We would not want you to check many locations for a water-stress analysis.
 In such cases where the company has many global operations, you can either provide the data only for main operational locations or country-wise data.

-Regarding your message Kanak, you have a valid point as this is about the company's offices and not necessarily where they extract the water.
-We have always been aware of this but know that it would be much more time-consuming to look into all of this information.
+This is about the company's offices and not necessarily where they extract the water.
+We would rather have the information from withdrawal.
 This is why for manufacturing companies, we ask you to provide the water stress analysis based on manufacturing and R&D locations, whenever it is disclosed (most of the time these are disclosed).

 You may mention the water efficiency/reduction initiative the company has put in place.
 However, this should be secondary to the company’s current impact (i.e., total water consumed, where in the world, and the percentage of recycled water).
 Your analysis should not be based on the company’s remediation efforts.
 To fully understand how to move away from remediation, you should read the dedicated article: Golden Rule 5: Go beyond remediation.